 2. A payment cap limits the interest amount that you pay.
 It can be expressed as a dollar amount (e.g., $100 per period) or as a percentage (e.g., 10% per period).

 3. Some ARMs have an interest rate floor, which is the minimum rate that you’ll pay, no matter how much the index declines.
 This is usually your initial rate or the rate paid during the fixed interest rate period.

 The Uncertainty of Interest Rates

 Once the loan changes to a variable rate, it’s difficult to know what your payment will be.
-Variable-rate mortgages are a risk because your interest rate may rise after the agreed upon fixed-rate period ends.
+Adjustable-rate mortgages are a risk because your interest rate may rise after the agreed upon fixed-rate period ends.
 If you plan to stay in your home for a long time, then the adjustable rate mortgage may not be right for you.

 It is possible to loosely estimate how much your variable-rate mortgage may go up after the fixed-rate period ends.
 It’s all based on the index value and margin value associated with it.

 How to Decide if an Adjustable Rate Mortgage is Right for You

 The determining factors when deciding between a fixed rate mortgage or a variable-rate mortgage should be what you can afford and how much risk you are willing to take.
 Variable-rate mortgages (or adjustable-rate mortgages) have a changing nature in their loan, but fixed-rate mortgages have stricter terms and are harder to get approved for.

 While the low monthly payments during the initial fixed term may be appealing, it is important to think beyond that 3, 5, 7 or 10 year period.
 And despite industry predictions, the market is always fluctuating.
 But now that you understand the inner workings of a variable-rate mortgage, you can make the best decision for you.